 People aged 15 and over

-Police can use reasonable force to fingerprint a person aged 15 or over who has been charged with, or is reasonably suspected of having committed, an indictable or specified A minor criminal offence, for example being drunk and disorderly, usually heard in the Magistrates’ Court.
-Compare indictable offence..
-The use of reasonable force must be authorised by the officer in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of the police station, or by a sergeant.
+Police can use reasonable force to fingerprint a person aged 15 or over who has been charged with, or is reasonably suspected of having committed, an indictable or specified summary offence.
+The use of reasonable force must be authorised by the officer in charge of the police station, or by a sergeant.

-Taking fingerprints is a significant intrusion on the right against Saying something that might be used against you in court.
-The privilege against self-incrimination is the right, with certain limitations, not to do or say any-thing that might later be used as evidence against you. and the requirements of section 464K of the Crimes Act (Vic) must be complied with (see Watkins v Victoria VSCA 138).
+Taking fingerprints is a significant intrusion on the right against self-incrimination and the requirements of section 464K of the Crimes Act (Vic) must be complied with (see Watkins v Victoria VSCA 138).

 Before taking a suspect’s fingerprints, the police officer who is intending to fingerprint the suspect must provide them with the following information: